by Tony Karp

 If we can't find it, our whole process is supect.

-- The president of the Wizards Guiild Sci/Tech committee,<br>on learning about the missing submission. <br>How to fix this?
+- The chair of the Wizards Guiild Sci/Tech committee,<br>on learning about the missing submission. <br>How to fix this?
 I know, I'll just send a form letter<br> to the one who submitted, telling them to forget about it. - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

 on learning about the missing submission.